blitzarx1/egui_graphs/README.md

 - [x] Changes reporting;

 ## Status
 The project is on the track to v1.0.0 and there will be some releases prior.

-So stay tuned!
+After all features are added I will create demo project for wikipedia article connections demonstration.
+This project will serve several goals:
+* usage demonstration of the widget;
+* find and polish final pre-release issues;
+* increase discoverability of the project.

 ### Docs
 Docs can be found [here](https://docs.rs/egui_graphs/latest/egui_graphs/)